racwhi26/User-Interface/README.md

 ## To Get Started

-* Fork / Clone this project into a directory on your machine.
+X Fork / Clone this project into a directory on your machine.

-* Open the code with your preferred integrated development environment (IDE).
+X Open the code with your preferred integrated development environment (IDE).

-* Start on the objectives
+X Start on the objectives

 ## Objectives: